 To do this, you will need to search for and open the Elements Settings in Salesforce.

-If not already, you will need to log into the settings page with your Elements user email and password.
+If not already, you will need to log into the settings page with your Elements user email and password (not Salesforce credentials).

 Once logged in you will be able to schedule the times of each daily job you want to configure.

-You do not need to schedule the "Profile Layout information" - this is not related to the data population fetches.
+"Profile Layout information" is not related to the data population analytics.

 You will not see a confirmation message, but if you try to schedule the same job again you will see this message: